geophree/learn-wgpu/docs/intermediate/tutorial13-threading/README.md

 # Multi-threading with Wgpu and Rayon

-The main selling point of Vulkan, DirectX 12, Metal, and by extension Wgpu is that these APIs is that they designed from the ground up to be thread safe.
+The main selling point of Vulkan, DirectX 12, Metal, and by extension Wgpu is that these APIs are designed from the ground up to be thread-safe.
 Up to this point we have been doing everything on a single thread.
 That's about to change.

 <div class="note">

 I won't go into what threads are in this tutorial.
 That is a course in and of itself.
 All we'll be covering is using threading to make loading resources faster.

 We won't go over multithreading rendering as we don't have enough different types of objects to justify that yet.
-This will change in a coming tutorial
+This will change in a coming tutorial.

 </div>

 ## Threading build.rs

-If you remember [the pipeline tutorial](../../beginner/tutorial3-pipeline), we created a build script to compile our GLSL shaders to spirv.
-That had a section in the `main` function that looked like this.
+If you remember [the pipeline tutorial](../../beginner/tutorial3-pipeline), we created a build script to compile our GLSL shaders to SPIR-V. That had a section in the `main` function that looked like this.

 ```rust
 // This could be parallelized